Bashir Badr: Influence on politics

 His couplets appear to have had an influence on Indian politicians, and are sometimes quoted in the parliament of India by the leaders such as prime minister of India Narendra Modi and 2014's prime minister candidate of Congress Rahul Gandhi.
 In 1972, his couplet was quoted by Zulfikar Ali Bhutto.

+Later life and death

+Badr later suffered from dementia and was believed to have forgotten his Mushaira years as a result.

+Badr died in Bhopal on 28 May 2026, at the age of 91.

 Awards

-Badr has received the Padma Shri award in 1999 for contribution towards literature and Sangeet Natak Akademi.
-He has also received the Sahitya Akademi Award in Urdu for his poetry collection "Aas" in 1999.
+Badr received the Padma Shri award in 1999 for contribution towards literature and Sangeet Natak Akademi.
+He also received the Sahitya Akademi Award in Urdu for his poetry collection "Aas" in 1999.

 Legacy

 Badr is one of the most quoted shayars in Indian pop-culture.

 A popular radio show Ujaale Apni Yaadon Ke on Vividh Bharti derives its title from one of Badr's most popular sher.